ArtemChebotko/cassandra4-audit-logging/step3.md

 You should see the query for Elton John songs but not the query for Paul Simon songs.

 In this step, you explored the configurable properties of audit logging.
 Next, you used `nodetool` to exclude logging queries.
-Then, you performed a query and used `auditlogviewer` to verify that the query was not logged.
+Then, you performed queries and used `auditlogviewer` to verify how they were logged.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">